-It’s easy to think of elastomeric as synonymous with flexibility, meaning it is able to resume its original shape when a deforming force is removed.
+It’s easy to think of elastomeric as synonymous with flexibility, meaning it can resume its original shape when a deforming force is removed.
 Coatings that are considered elastomeric expand and contract with the underlying layer (for example your roof, deck, or foundation).
-This is an important characteristic of a coating for you because due to a process called Thermal Shock, roofs and foundations expand and contract due to hot and cold weather conditions.
+This is an important characteristic of a coating for you because of a process called Thermal Shock where roofs and foundations expand and contract due to hot and cold weather conditions.

 What Makes Elastomeric Coatings Better?

-Traditionally asphalt and tar were used to waterproof roofs and foundations.
-The problem that would occur as they would get brittle over time.
-This was because the petroleum contained within these compounds tends to become outgassed over time, meaning it would leave the substance and lead to the brittle coating.
+Traditionally, asphalt and tar were used to waterproof roofs and foundations.
+The problem was they became brittle over time because the petroleum within these compounds becomes outgassed over time and would leave the substance with a brittle coating.
 Because it was so delicate, the coating would easily crack when thermal expansion occurred on a roof or settling occurred in a foundation.

-That is why we use elastomeric technology in our coatings.
-Ames products do not crack… instead they flex (sometimes up to 1000%!) with the surface and remain in a continuous unbroken non-permeable film over the surface of your roof, deck, foundation, or basement.
-This is thanks to the acrylic and rubber that make up our products.
+That is why we use elastomeric technology in our coatings that are made from acrylic and rubber.
+Ames products do not crack… instead they flex (sometimes up to 1000%) with the surface and remain in a continuous unbroken, non-permeable film over the surface of your roof, deck, foundation, or basement.
 They do not become brittle and lengthen the lifespan of whatever surface you apply them to.